CakeML/cakeml/pancake/how-to.md

 # (other tasks)

-TODO: separate syntax ref sheet
 TODO: example programs
+TODO: update /pancake README with new .md files